 When asked to describe herself, Ileana Musa uses words like “results-driven” and “action-oriented.”
 She likes getting things done: “I thrive on rolling up my sleeves and executing all the way through"—which is good news considering her to-do list.

 Besides raising a seven-year-old daughter with her husband, an actor/producer, caring for her elderly mother, and supporting her 106-year-old grandmother, Musa leads two related businesses at Morgan Stanley—as Co-Head of International Wealth Management, and Head of International Banking & Lending.
-She’s also involved in several nonprofit and professional organizations devoted to education, the arts and Latinx issues including ALFPA, the Association of Latino Professionals For America, which recently honored her as one of its Most Powerful Latinas for the third year in a row.
+She’s also involved in several nonprofit and professional organizations devoted to education, the arts and Hispanic-Latino issues, including ALFPA, the Association of Latino Professionals For America, which recently honored her as one of its Most Powerful Latinas for the third year in a row.
 In addition, she was named to the 2019 Morgan Stanley MAKERS class.

 Musa joined Morgan Stanley in 2017 as part of the firm’s strategic focus on international high-net-worth clients.
 She brings an appropriately worldly perspective to the role, as she was born in Cuba, lived in Spain briefly during her childhood and then moved to Miami, where she is currently based.
 Of her dual roles she says, “The only way we can grow the International Wealth Management business is to continue to pay attention to the bank.
 The two go hand in hand in terms of the work ahead.
 It's all so exciting!”

 She is equally passionate about supporting the career development and advancement of Latinas, particularly at Morgan Stanley.
 "I always ask our clients whether our brand speaks to them.
 I think it's important."
 Musa shares her insights on The U.S. Latino Opportunity in this Morgan Stanley Minute.